 Tenant-occupied Rental Home - A home that is owned by the insured and rented to others

-Tier 1 Coastal Counties - Aransas County, Brazoria County, Calhoun County, Cameron County, Chambers County, Jefferson County, Kenedy County, Kleberg County, Matagorda County, Nueces County, Refugio County, San Patricio County, Willacy County
+Tier 1 Coastal Counties - Aransas County, Brazoria County, Calhoun County, Cameron County, Chambers County, Galveston County, Harris County (only small portion east of hwy.
+146), Jefferson County, Kenedy County, Kleberg County, Matagorda County, Nueces County, Refugio County, San Patricio County, Willacy County

 Tier 2 Coastal Counties - Bee County, Brooks County, Fort Bend County, Goliad County, Hardin County, Harris County, Hidalgo County, Jackson County, Jim Wells County, Liberty County, Live Oak County, Orange County, Victoria County, and Wharton County

 Underwriter - The TWIA employee who reviews an application for insurance and decides if the applicant is acceptable and at what premium rate

 Underwriting - The process TWIA uses to decide whether to accept or reject an application for a policy

 Unearned Premium - Premium amounts paid for a policy but not yet earned by the Association; calculated based on the length of time from inception of the policy to date of cancelation (or other date as needed).

 Voluntary Market Depopulation Program - Participating insurance carriers may obtain access to TWIA policyholder data and can approach the agent of record to make offers of coverage.
 Acceptance of any offers is strictly voluntary